 I’ve been lucky and enjoyed a strong career most of my life.
 But during my last software sales job, I had a notoriously horrible boss.
 Prior to him, I was very content working for a different manager in a different role.
 Yet my “future horrible boss” approached me several times about moving back into an outside, traveling sales role.
 As a 40+ year-old mom, I knew what I wanted at this phase of my life.
 I was very upfront about my limitations when it came to travel because I wanted to be near my kids and my husband.
 I didn’t want to be absent from my kids’ lives and gone Sunday through Friday.
 But after several negotiations (and incentives) I accepted the outside role — wrongly assuming that we had an understanding.

 Almost immediately, he talked down to me very publicly on conference calls in front of the entire team.
-He was dismissive of any ideas I had and began speaking very slowly and loudly to me – as if I didn’t understand sales 101.
+He was dismissive of my past successes as well as any ideas I offered on conference calls.
+He began speaking very slowly and loudly to me – as if I didn’t understand sales 101.
 I tried to ignore it or even deny that it was happening.
-But it became bad enough that my co-workers called after conference calls to see if I was okay or to offer their sympathies.
+But it became bad enough that my co-workers called after conference calls to see if I was okay and to offer their sympathies.

 I had a four-state territory and would be gone several days per week in addition to my trips to Israel.
 My “lack of” travel ultimately was his issue.
 Ironically, other reps were traveling far less than me.
 But whatever his reasons were, the target was on MY back.
 He rarely attended my client meetings.
 What few he did attend I felt like he was evaluating and observing my every move.
 I was critiqued to an extreme, and sometimes, in front of customers.
 I was the only female sales rep in the company, and here I was working for a misogynist.
 I even contacted a lawyer who felt that I had a solid case of workplace discrimination.
 But I never pursued anything.